I-Day: Indore's Central Jail releases 26 prisoners for good conduct | Law-Order

 I-Day: Indore's Central Jail releases 26 prisoners for good conduct

-On the occasion of Independence Day, Indore Central jail authority released 26 prisoners for their good conduct in the jail on Saturday.
-According to the jail authority, these prisoners were serving their sentence of life imprisonment in the Indore central jail.
+On the occasion of Independence Day on Saturday, the Indore Central Jail authority released 26 prisoners for their good conduct.
+According to prison authorities, these prisoners were serving their life sentence in the Indore Central Jail.

-One of the prisoners has got a driver job in the city, said the Jail authority.
+One of the prisoners has also got the job of a driver in the city, the Jail authority said.
 Munna Ramchandra, a prisoner who was released on the occasion, told ANI, "I am glad that I am going back home to my family."

 "I am grateful to the police for providing me with a job as well," Ramchandra said.
 Rakesh Kumar Bhangre, Jail Superintendent, advised the released prisoners to live a life with dignity and respect.
 (ANI)